async-rs/async.rs/source/blog/2019-08-16-announcing-async-std.html.md

 ## Relationship to `futures` and other libraries

-`async-std` is a standalone library based on the `Future` trait and supporting set of traits from the `futures` library.
+`async-std` is a standalone library based on the [`Future`][future-trait] trait and supporting set of traits from the [`futures`](https://github.com/rust-lang-nursery/futures-rs) library.

 Since parts of the `futures` API is still in active development and we want to provide strong stability guarantees to our users, we're relying on a minimal and most stable set of traits from `futures`.

 At the same time, we're serious about compatibility with the whole async ecosystem and therefore have put effort into designing the API in such a way that does not put our crate above other similar ones, or lock users into our ecosystem.
-We do not require compatibility layers or any extra setup to use `async-std` with other libraries like `futures`!
+We do not require compatibility layers or any extra setup to use `async-std` with other libraries like `futures`.

 ## Efficient single-allocation tasks